Cirkit Designer Logo

 Lifespan ~30,000 to 50,000 hours

 The fan typically comes with a 2-pin or 3-pin connector.
-Below is the pin description:
+The pin configuration is as follows:

 Pin Number Wire Color Description